-The restaurant serves both local and international cuisine and the adjacent bar and lounge areas are excellent places to relax after a day's game viewing. the most popular activity here is chimp trekking but there are also opportunties for guided nature walks and nocturnal walks (subject to availability).
+The restaurant serves both local and international cuisine and the adjacent bar and lounge areas are excellent places to relax after a day exploring the forest and its flora and fauna.
+The lodge is ideally placed for chimpanzee trekking but there are also opportunties for guided nature walks to see the other animal and bird life, and nocturnal walks (subject to availability).
 The visitor centre is very close to the lodge.
+You can also explore the local area with trips to the Bunyaruguru Crater Lakes region, visit nearby tea estates and go hiking in the 'Mountains of the Moon'.

 Open: All year round.

-Location: In the heart of the Kibale Forest National Park.
+Location: In the heart of the Kibale Forest National Park near the Kanyanchu Tourist Centre.

-Facilities: The main lodges house a cosy lounge with comfortable chairs, a dining area and a bar with sun deck.
+Facilities: The main lodges house a cosy lounge with comfortable chairs and a collection of reference books, a dining terrace, bar and a firepit.
 There is also a fire place for those chilly evenings.
+There is a gift shop on site.

-Dining: Meals are served in the dining area.
+Dining: Meals are served in the dining area and on the terrace.

 Children: Children of all ages are welcome but chimp activities require an age limit of 15 years and over.